Frequently Asked Questions

 Our eight enrollment-based portfolios are targeted to the expected college enrollment date of the beneficiary.
 These portfolios have more exposure to equities when the beneficiary is young and shift automatically to more conservative allocations as he or she approaches college age.
 Assets are moved to the Portfolio for College in the year corresponding to the name of the portfolio.
 For example, Portfolio 2021 moves to the Portfolio for College in the year 2021.

 This balanced portfolio offers many special benefits.
 It has a UA Tuition-Value Guarantee, which locks in UA tuition value.
 If you invest in this portfolio, each contribution you make locks in tuition credits for future use at UA.
-In addition, the Program Management Fee and Annual Account Fee are waived for investments in this portfolio.

 Each time you contribute to a beneficiary's account, you can select a different portfolio.
 You are allowed two reallocations between investment options in your 529 plan per calendar year.
 If you have already made two reallocations on your account this year, you cannot make another change until next year.